airbnb/javascript/packages/eslint-config-airbnb/README.md

 ### eslint-config-airbnb

 Our default export contains all of our ESLint rules, including ECMAScript 6+ and React.
-It requires `eslint`, `eslint-config-airbnb-base`, `eslint-plugin-import`, `eslint-plugin-react`, and `eslint-plugin-jsx-a11y`.
+It requires `eslint`, ``eslint-plugin-import`, `eslint-plugin-react`, and `eslint-plugin-jsx-a11y`.

-1. `npm install --save-dev eslint-config-airbnb eslint-config-airbnb-base eslint-plugin-import eslint-plugin-react eslint-plugin-jsx-a11y eslint`
+1. `npm install --save-dev eslint-config-airbnb eslint-plugin-import eslint-plugin-react eslint-plugin-jsx-a11y eslint`
 2. add `"extends": "airbnb"` to your .eslintrc

 ### eslint-config-airbnb/base